meekg33k/segment-amplitude/README.md

 This project is currently hosted on [Heroku] (https://www.heroku.com) and the API endpoint is [https://segment-integrations.herokuapp.com] (https://segment-integrations.herokuapp.com)

-The endpoint for all partner-integrations has a similar endpoint of the form `https://segment-integrations.herokuapp.com/v1/{NAME_OF_PARTNER}`.
+The endpoint for all partner-integrations are of the form `https://segment-integrations.herokuapp.com/v1/{NAME_OF_PARTNER}`.
 For example, the Amplitude API endpoint is `https://segment-integrations.herokuapp.com/v1/amplitude`

 To deploy on Heroku, use command `git push heroku master`